 Set up SSH login for the git user

-git instead of
+git user, instead of the default

 Syncing a new repository with your server